 The student can complete the training materials at his or her own pace.
-Six months are allotted to complete the course.
-A $75 fee will be assessed if the student does not complete the program in this time frame.
+Six months are allotted to complete each course.
+A $75 fee will be assessed if the student does not complete the program within this time frame.

 Assignments are defined in the course materials.
 Some assignments are completed independently by the student (e.g. web-surfing and viewing photographs of normal and abnormal ear canals).
 Most assignments are completed in conjunction with the supervising audiologist at the student's work site.

-There are two different modules; you can enroll in just one or in both courses.
-One is in diagnostic testing, one is in amplification.
+There are two different courses; you can enroll in just one or in both courses.
+One is in Diagnostics, one is in Amplification.

-The NSU Audiologist's Assistant Training Program is a certificate program with two separate modules: Amplification and Diagnostics.
+The NSU Audiologist's Assistant Training Program is a certificate program.
 The program is intended to offer structured training under the guidance of a licensed audiologist for current or aspiring audiology assistants.
-Once you complete a module, you will receive a certificate of completion in the mail, and a copy of the certificate will be uploaded electronically within the course.
+Once you complete a course, you will receive a certificate of completion in the mail, and a copy of the certificate will be uploaded electronically within the course.

 Please note: This is a non-degree seeking course and college credit is not awarded for these courses.
 Therefore, the courses do not have an associated transcript.

 Each course costs $380.00 and the fee for the course is paid at the time of registration.
 The fee must be paid by credit card and the university accepts Mastercard, Visa, Discover, and American Express.

 Diagnostic-related tasks the assistant will be trained to complete are:

 The tasks the assistant will be trained for include: